gitlab4j/gitlab4j-api/README.md

 // Log in to the GitLab server using a username and password GitLabApi gitLabApi = GitLabApi.login("http://your.gitlab.server.com", "your-username", "your-password");
 ```

+NOTE: Logging in with username and password is not available on GitLab servers 10.2 and above.

 As of GitLab4J-API 4.6.6, all API requests support performing the API call as if you were another user, provided you are authenticated as an administrator:
 ```java